Residential Nurse Alert to the Rescue

 - Health concerns or any other reason

-Residential Nurse Alert provides patients with Anytime-Anywhere-Anything access to their care team.
+For Residential Home Health patients, Residential Nurse Alert provides Anytime-Anywhere-Anything access to their care team.
 Non-patients can also use the service to connect with Residential’s clinical team.
 In 2014, more than 300 probable hospital admissions were avoided with this system.
-For more information, click the link below, or call (888)930-WELL (9355) to speak with a nurse.